-I have been often aware how the language I speak inside my own head can make for a defeating prison.
+I have been aware these days how the language I speak inside my head can make for a defeating prison.
 Imprisoning words, born of limitation, cloth and color my thoughts, at last shape my out-loud speaking.

 My self-talk — the voice of a critical, judging self — controls me, reflecting back who I think I am.
 Lord knows what sort of “me” people on the outside see?

-For as long as I can remember I’ve been looking for ways out, for good relief; I believe I’ve found a sure-fire way for myself.
+For as long as I can remember I’ve been looking for ways out, for relief; I believe I’ve found a sure-fire way.

 I’m learning how to relax into verbal surrender.
-I’ve been breaking my prison-house chains of language by making up my own languages.
-It’s any sort of gibberish or non-sense, and it feels natural to me.
+I break my prison-house chains of language by making up my own languages.
+It’s any sort of gibberish non-sense, and it feels natural to me.

 I believe my dog understands me most, when I speak this way to him.
 I don’t count him a regular listener, since he listens more profoundly than any human I know.
 I’m convinced by how we connect, he knows the very me of me.